abdulbaqi/abdulbaqi.github.io/_posts/2018-03-18-wrok-islam.md

 All prophets and messengers of Allah were people of this World, and had worked themselves to earn the money for their wives and kids.
 Prophet Muhammad worked as shepherd and earned wages in exchange.
 There is no distinction in Islam -when it comes to work attitude- between priests and laity.
 Both need to pray and work to earn money as well.

-Professionalism and trustworthiness are the two key qualities that any employers looks for.
+Professionalism and trustworthiness are the two key qualities that any employer looks for.
 See how they are highlighted in this verse (in the context of prophet Moses story when the daughter of old man of Madyan request his father to employ Moses) (surah 28 verse 26)

 > O my father, hire him.
 Indeed, the best one you can hire is the strong and the trustworthy.